 - maintain important community records

-- fulfil Council’s regulatory obligations
+- fulfil Council’s regulatory and other legal obligations

 We collect information from you when you:

 - talk to us over the phone (see more about our call recording below)

 - meet with us

 - submit applications, registrations, competition entries or any other material to us

 Types of information we collect include: